Cost of Pets: How Much is Your New Pet Really Going to Cost You?

 - Funeral or burial cost—there can be risks to burying your pet in the backyard

 It’s better to be prepared for the future from the get-go than to be surprised by those hidden costs.
-Though hopefully, it will be many happy years before you have to face such choices.
+Hopefully, it will be many happy years before you have to face such choices.

 Hot tip for saving money on the cost of owning a pet